aio-libs/aiohttp/docs/client_reference.rst

       return it into free connection pool for re-usage by next upcoming request.

+   .. method:: raise_for_status()

+      Raise an HttpProcessingError if the response status is 400 or higher.
+      Do nothing for success responses (less than 400).

    .. comethod:: text(encoding=None)

       Read response's body and return decoded :class:`str` using